 we believe infertility is a medical diagnosis that should be covered, no matter what. unfortunately, many providers don’t agree with us. some offer little to no coverage. others only cover diagnostic testing. some insurance providers may completely cover medication or one full round of ivf. in short, there’s no easy answer except for this: we promise to work with your provider to make sure absolutely everything that should be covered, actually is.

-every person’s fertility journey is different, but our philosophy is the same: to always be transparent and fair with our prices. no matter how many rounds of treatment or hurdles along the way, we’ll be clear with you, no matter what. typically our prices are 40% lower than any other clinic in the us because we put patients over profits.
+every person’s fertility journey is different, but our philosophy is the same: to always be transparent and fair with our prices. no matter how many rounds of treatment or hurdles along the way, we’ll be clear with you, no matter what. typically our prices are 40% lower than other clinics because we put patients over profits.

-of course! many health care plans provided through the workplace have a health savings account (hsa) or flexible spending account (fsa) attached to them. these accounts allow you to contribute money from your paycheck into accounts that can be used for medical costs not covered by insurance. if you don’t have or don’t know how to set up an hsa follow these steps below to get started. we will walk you through the steps on how to get started.
+of course! many insurance plans provided through work have a health savings account (hsa) or flexible spending account (fsa) attached to them. these accounts allow you to contribute money from your paycheck into accounts that can be used for medical costs not covered by insurance. if you don’t have or don’t know how to set up an hsa follow these steps below to get started.

 simple! we value patients over profits. for too long traditional fertility clinics have taken advantage of patients by continuously hiking up their prices. they get away with this because demand for fertility services far outweighs the supply. at mate fertility we are solving the root of this problem by increasing the supply of fertility clinics. by increasing the supply, we can lower the price. we know that access to care is severely limited due to cost restrictions, so it’s our duty to patients to increase accessibility to affordable treatment.

-the first step is to book a free consultation. that consultation will be with a mate fertility expert who will ensure you’re on the right path. they will ask you a few questions and answer any questions or concerns you have. if it seems like mate fertility could be right for you, our expert will book you an appointment at your nearest mate fertility provider. we will get all your information uploaded to our system and then at your first consultation the provider will perform a fertility assessment. once the results of your assessment are in, our team will work with you to determine the best course of action moving forward.
+the first step is to book a free mate advisor session. that mate advisor session will be with a mate fertility advisor who will ensure you’re on the right path. they will ask you a few questions and answer any questions or concerns you have. if it seems like mate fertility could be right for you, our expert will book you an appointment at your nearest mate fertility clinic. we will get all your information uploaded to our system and then at your first consultation the provider will perform a fertility assessment. once the results of your assessment are in, our team will work with you to determine the best treatment plan moving forward.

-check with your insurance provider or give us a call to discuss what will be covered by insurance. we accept hsa, fsa, and care credit. insurance may cover a portion of your treatment depending on your plan, and most tend to cover diagnostic testing. we regularly work with united healthcare, aetna, cigna, kaiser, humana, centene + many more.
+check with your insurance provider or give us a call to discuss what will be covered by insurance. we accept hsa, fsa, and care credit. insurance may cover a portion of your treatment depending on your plan, and most tend to cover diagnostic testing. we currently work with healthchoice, aetna, cigna, united, tricare, humana, bcbs.

 here is a list of questions to ask your insurance about fertility coverage:

-affordability is at the forefront of everything we do. if you need treatment we will work with you to ensure you are able to pay for that treatment. our prices are 40% cheaper than any fertility clinic in your area and while our prices are the best in town, we understand that some people may still need help. at the moment we have partnered with the country’s leading fertility financier. we have negotiated the lowest possible rate for loans and their experts are here to help you through that application process and answer any questions you may have. we are working hard to add additional financing options for our patients.
+affordability is at the forefront of everything we do. if you need treatment we will work with you to ensure you are able to pay for that treatment. while our prices are 40% more affordable than traditional clinics, we understand that some people may still need help. at the moment we have partnered with the country’s leading fertility financier, future family. we have negotiated the lowest possible rate for loans and their experts are here to help you through that application process and answer any questions you may have. we are working hard to add additional financing options for our patients.

-this service is coming soon. often patients may choose to pay for multiple rounds of ivf upfront at a discounted price. if you don’t achieve a successful pregnancy, then we will reimburse you 75% of your total investment. however if you do achieve a successful pregnancy on any of your cycles, then no reimbursement is offered. many patients choose this option because it helps them understand and plan exactly what their investment will be. prices for this service will depend on the age of the woman. this option alleviates the concern of cost versus chance of success.
+this service is coming soon. often patients may choose to pay for multiple rounds of ivf upfront at a discounted price. however if you do achieve a successful pregnancy on any of your cycles, then no reimbursement is offered. many patients choose this option because it helps them understand and plan exactly what their investment will be. prices for this service will depend on the age of the patients. this option alleviates the concern of cost versus chance of success.

 mate fertility accepts all forms of payment. whether you are paying cash, credit, debit, or with a check, we can accept it all.